 its expected value cannot be calculated in accordance with clause D6(4) with an appropriate level of certainty due to the extent of uncertainties in underlying assumptions or calculation approaches.

-For the purpose of subclause (2)(a), the Commission may, at its discretion, adopt such an alternative percentage to 10% as proposed by Transpower in respect of a proposed investment.
+For the purpose of subclause (2)(a), the Commission may, at its discretion, adopt an alternative percentage to 10% as proposed by Transpower.

 Meaning of terms used in investment test

-Investment option

-Investment option means a major capex project-

-other than one proposed to be fully funded under a new investment contract;

-designed to meet a particular investment need;

-that is technically feasible; and

-that is different to another major capex project designed to meet the same investment need at least in respect of its proposed commissioning date or completion date or date for proposed delivery of major capex project outputs, as the case may be, which difference must be material.

 Expected net electricity market benefit

 Expected net electricity market benefit means, in respect of an investment option, the weighted average of the net electricity market benefit under each relevant demand and generation scenario, where each relevant demand and generation scenario is accorded the explicit or implicit weighting assigned to it by the party who developed the scenario, unless Transpower considers that alternative weightings should apply and has consulted on these as part of its consultation on the short list of investment options.